 Assuming Wikipedia and Packers.com are correct, if the capacity at Lambeau field is 81,441 and the attendance for the Bears-Packers game was 78,362 (according to ESPN), why aren’t more fans attending?
 As many NFL and Packer fans know, if you’re on the wait list for Packer tickets, it could be 30 years before you get access to tickets.
 And if there’s so much demand for tickets, why are the Packers 3,000 fans short of reaching capacity?

 Again, something is not right with this picture.
 Even though there’s an incredible demand for Packer tickets, I don’t expect the Packers to sell every ticket.
-Perhaps accuse me of being a contrarian or cynical but to have a 3,000 ticket disparity.
+Perhaps accuse my contrarian approach, but to have a 3,000 ticket disparity.
 What’s going on here?

 So again I ask, what’s the capacity at Lambeau Field?
-If indeed it’s 81,441, then perhaps we have too much ticket supply and perhaps to a certain extent, a buyer’s market.
+If indeed it’s 81,441 and the attendance is roughly 78,000 a game (again the number of tickets sold and not turnstile clicks), then perhaps the Packers have too much ticket supply and to a certain extent, one might say it’s a buyer’s market.